-Not allowed a Sky dish at your gaff, but already have a perfectly good TV so don’t want to swap it out for Sky Glass?
+Not allowed a Sky dish in your home?
+Already have a perfectly good 4K TV so don’t want to swap it out for Sky Glass?
 Sky Stream is coming to save the day, slotting neatly between Sky Q and Now TV.

-Sky’s long-awaited and long-overdue announcement that it was making all of its channels available over the internet will have been music to your ears – and all you need is one of its dinky Stream pucks, which work in a similar fashion to an Amazon Fire TV stick or another streaming device: everything comes over Wi-Fi.
+Sky UK’s announcement it was making its channels available over the internet will have been music to your ears.
+All you need is a dinky Sky Stream puck.
+It works in a similar fashion to an Amazon Fire TV stick or another streaming device: everything comes over Wi-Fi.

 But how do you get it and how much does it cost?
 Also don’t forget to check out our Sky Stream review, too.